Signynt/obsidian-filename-frontmatter-sync/README.md

 > This project is a minor modification of [Obsidian Filename Heading Sync](https://github.com/dvcrn/obsidian-filename-heading-sync) by @dvcrn

-This is a Obsidian plugin to keep the filename and the first heading of a file in sync
+This is a Obsidian plugin to keep the filename and frontmatter `title:` field of a file in sync

 **Note**: This plugin will overwrite your first frontmatter field called `title:` the moment you open it, so this can be considered _destructive_.